On submission, or, How to manage crushing anxiety

 Revising the revised final draft, post-edits

 How many times can you re-read your own work before you’re utterly sick of it?
 I ask myself this as I address the–admittedly minor–editorial comments from my agent on BURN CITY.
 What’s worse?
 If I’m lucky, this won’t be my last editorial pass.
 There could be acquiring editor edits and copy-editor edits and quite possibly more.
 But do I still think these characters are bonkers fun?
 Sure do.
 Am I still excited when I reach an Oh shit! moment?
 Yes, indeed.
-And I hope you will be, too.
+And should this book ever hit press, I hope you will be, too.

 Updated April 2024